Judge Releases Trove Of Sealed Records Related To Case Against Ghislaine Maxwell

 Giuffre has said Epstein arranged for her to have sex with powerful men, including Britain's Prince Andrew.
 The abuse took place at Epstein's many properties, she said, including in Florida, New York and on his private island in the U.S. Virgin Islands.

 The prince has denied the allegation.
-In recent months, federal prosecutors in New York have repeatedly said they would like to speak to the prince, who is seen in a widely circulated photograph with his arm around Giuffre's waist, with Maxwell smiling in the background.
+In recent months, federal prosecutors in New York have repeatedly said they would like to speak to Andrew, who is seen in a widely circulated photograph with his arm around Giuffre's waist, with Maxwell smiling in the background.

 Epstein's social life also included ties with President Trump and former President Bill Clinton, who has distanced himself from Epstein.